eonist/eonist.github.io/_posts/2023-03-25-app-release-notes.md

 My notes on release notes<!--more-->

-> application release notes are technical documents that accompany software products in beta stages or software products that have been enhanced or repaired.
+>  Application release notes are technical documents that accompany software products in beta stages or software products that have been enhanced or repaired.
+They provide a summary of the changes made to the software since the previous release.

 ### Purpouse:
--  It acts as a knowledge base of what has changed since the previous release
+The purpose of release notes is to act as a knowledge base of what has changed since the previous release.
+This helps users understand what new features or bug fixes they can expect in the latest version of the software.

 ### Do's

-- Use plain language
+When writing release notes, it's important to follow these guidelines:

-- Keep them short
+- Use plain language that is easy to understand.
-- Group them logically
+- Keep the release notes short and to the point.
-- Include relevant links
+- Group the changes made in the release logically.
-- Don't be too technical
+- Include relevant links to any documentation or resources that users might need to understand the changes made in the release.
-- Add a bigger micro copy for major releases
+- For major releases, it's a good idea to include a bigger micro copy that provides more detail about the changes made in the release.
+This could include screenshots, videos, or other visual aids to help users understand the new features or changes.

 ### Minimum release notes:
  - bug fixed, performance improvement
  - Bug fixes and enhancements

 ### Example:
 ```
 Release Version 1.2 (June 27, 2011)